-We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, refined products and petrochemicals.
+We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, petrochemicals and refined products.
 Our integrated midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.

-Our midstream energy operations include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, fractionation, storage, and import and export terminals (including liquefied petroleum gas or "LPG"); crude oil gathering, transportation, storage and terminals; offshore production platforms; petrochemical and refined products transportation and services; and a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.
-NGL products (ethane, propane, normal butane, isobutane and natural gasoline) are used as raw materials by the petrochemical industry, as feedstocks by refiners in the production of motor gasoline and as fuel by industrial and residential users.
-Our assets include: approximately 51,000 miles of onshore and offshore pipelines; 200 million barrels ("MMBbls") of storage capacity for NGLs, petrochemicals, refined products and crude oil; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
-In addition, our asset portfolio includes 24 natural gas processing plants, 22 NGL and propylene fractionators, six offshore hub platforms located in the Gulf of Mexico, a butane isomerization complex, NGL import and LPG export terminals, and octane enhancement and high-purity isobutylene production facilities.
+Our diversified midstream energy operations include:

+- natural gas gathering, treating, processing, transportation and storage; - NGL transportation, fractionation, storage, and import and export terminals (including liquefied petroleum gas or "LPG"); - crude oil gathering, transportation, storage and terminals; - petrochemical and refined products transportation, storage and terminals, and related services; and - a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.

+Our assets currently include approximately: 49,000 miles of pipelines; 250 million barrels ("MMBbls") of storage capacity for NGLs, crude oil, petrochemicals and refined products; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
+In addition, our asset portfolio includes 24 natural gas processing plants, 22 NGL and propylene fractionators, a butane isomerization complex, NGL import and LPG export terminals, a refined products export terminal, and octane enhancement and high-purity isobutylene production facilities.

-For the year ended December 31, 2012 and the nine months ended September 30, 2013, Enterprise Parent had consolidated revenues of \$42.6 billion and \$34.6 billion, operating income of \$3.1 billion and \$2.6 billion, and net income of \$2.4 billion and \$1.9 billion, respectively.
-See "-Recent Developments" for condensed financial highlights regarding our fourth quarter and fiscal year 2013 results (unaudited).
+For the year ended December 31, 2015, Enterprise Parent had consolidated revenues of \$27.0 billion, operating income of \$3.5 billion and net income of \$2.6 billion.